An old garage on Watling Street. It is only signed northbound, but can be used southbound. There is also an Applegreen forecourt to the south of here.

 This garage was built in the 1950s by Whitburn Autos, who offered NAFTA fuel.
 It was known as Lime Kilns Filling Station.
 The site became a Q8 filling station in 1987.

 Snax 24 planned to add an 80-seat restaurant to the south of the filling station in 1995, but this plan was refused and later withdrawn.
 This parcel of land continues to remain empty to this day, though it is fenced off.

 The site was acquired by Rontec in 2014, following their acquisition of Snax 24, and they introduced their Shop'N Drive branded store to the site.

-To the north of here was the Hinckley branch of Little Chef, which functioned as a signposted southbound equivalent to the BP garage.
-The Little Chef closed in around 2005 and went on to become Auntie Ruth's Kitchen, then Bengal Chef and then Vanna's Café.
+In between those two was the Hinckley branch of Little Chef, which was also on the southbound side.
+It closed in around 2005 and went on to become Auntie Ruth's Kitchen, then Bengal Chef and then Vanna's Café.